2025 Pahalgam attack: Operation Mahadev

 The batch numbers were traced to a May 2024 consignment shipped to Muzaffarabad.
 On the bodies of Suleman Shah and Abu Hamza, two laminated voter ID slips from the Election Commission of Pakistan had serial numbers connected to the Lahore (NA-125) and Gujranwala electoral rolls (NA-79).
 Biometric information from Pakistan's National Database and Registration Authority was found on a micro-SD card that was recovered from a broken satellite phone.
 Facial templates, fingerprints, family tree, registered addresses in Koiyan village, and Changa Manga, were recovered.
+Pakistani security sources accused India of "allegedly preparing to use innocent Pakistanis, illegally and forcibly detained, in staged encounters" on 28 July.
 The allegations of attackers being of Pakistan-origin were denied by the Ministry of Foreign Affairs of Pakistan as[sic] 'replete with fabrications', as Pakistan does not issue voter-ID cards and instead requires voters to carry CNICs to participate in any given election.
 The Wire questioned the presence of Pakistani chocolates considering that an official had stated that the terrorists had entered India from Pakistan three years ago.

 The purported-CNIC issued claimed that Tahir Habib alias Hamza Afghani/Habib Afghani/Habib Khan/Abu Hamza, supposedly a native of Koiyan, close to Khai Gala in Pakistan-administered Kashmir, was one of the attackers.
 The second attacker was identified as Bilal Afzal alias Suleman Shah, with 2019 issued CNIC unique identifier code 35401, as Lahore resident whose father's name is Muhammad Afzal.
 According to Indian intelligence, the terrorists were working under senior LeT operator Sajid Saifullah Jatt, who was identified by voice samples taken from the satellite phone retrieved during Operation Mahadev.
 Suleiman Shah was labelled as the mastermind of the Pahalgam attack.

 Following the deaths of the terrorists, their weapons were sent to Central Forensic Science Laboratory for forensic firearm examination.
-The striation patterns on the three AK-103s recovered from the terrorists matched the 7.62×39mm round casings that were analyzed and discovered at the Baisaran Valley.
+The striation patterns on the three AK-103s recovered from the terrorists matched the 7.62×39mm round casings that were analysed and discovered at the Baisaran Valley.

 Other counter-terror operations

-By 3 August the Indian Army, Central Reserve Police Force, Border Security Force, and J&K Police killed 21 terrorists (9 local recruits and 12 Pakistani nationals) in six different confrontations in Jammu and Kashmir as a result of their joint counterterrorism efforts since the Pahalgam attack.
+By 3 August, the Indian Army, Central Reserve Police Force, Border Security Force, and J&K Police killed 21 terrorists (9 local recruits and 12 Pakistani nationals) in six different confrontations in Jammu and Kashmir as a result of their joint counterterrorism efforts since the Pahalgam attack.